Updated: November 2020

-This post is the fifth of a 5-post series with step-by-step procedures that I followed recently to setup WordPress on AWS for this version of the website.
+This post is the fifth of a 6-post series with step-by-step procedures that I use to setup a simple WordPress website on AWS.
 In this post, post-installation configuration improvements are made to the AWS instance to support WordPress.

 Increasing Memory Limits for Upload: